-Last week, Xiaomi filed for a record IPO in Hong Kong, and yesterday, May 10 it has been sued by a phone maker of Coolpad for patent infringement.
+Last week, Xiaomi filed for a record IPO in Hong Kong, and yesterday, May 10, it was sued by a phone maker of Coolpad for patent infringement.
 Coolpad said that its subsidiary Yulong demanded that the three units of Xiaomi should stop production and sales of certain phones, including Mi Mix 2.

-In a statement late on Thursday, Coolpad said that its subsidiary Yulong Computer Telecommunication Scientific (Shenzhen) Co Ltd has filed the lawsuit against Xiaomi Technology Co Ltd, Xiaomi Telecom Technology Co Ltd, and Xiaomi Factory Co Ltd. The filing was done in a court in Jiangsu Province.
+In a statement late on Thursday, Coolpad said that its subsidiary Yulong Computer Telecommunication Scientific (Shenzhen) Co Ltd had filed a lawsuit against Xiaomi Technology Co Ltd, Xiaomi Telecom Technology Co Ltd, and Xiaomi Factory Co Ltd. The filing was done in a court in Jiangsu Province.

 Yulong filed a similar lawsuit against Xiaomi in January.

 It is because the IP (intellectual property) protection environment in China improved that Coolpad launched the lawsuit in January this year. – Nancy Zhang, the global chief patent officer of Coolpad

 She added that the latest lawsuit is not timed with Xiaomi’s upcoming IPO.